 Loans are borrowed funds that you have to repay, usually after you graduate.
-Either you or your parents can take out an education loan, but there are different programs for students and parents.
+There are different programs for students and parents.

 If your family is considering an educational loan, you should begin by applying for financial aid, since often the most affordable loans are student loans based on need.